mity/acutest/README.md

 void test_example(void);
 ```

-The tests can use preprocessor macro `TEST_CHECK` or `TEST_CHECK_` to validate the
+The tests can use some preprocessor macros to validate the test conditions.
-test conditions.
-They can be used multiple times, and if any of those conditions
+They can be used multiple times, and if any of those conditions fails, the
-fails, the particular test is considered to fail.
+particular test is considered to fail.

-(The macro `TEST_CHECK_` can be used only if your C preprocessor supports variadic
-macros: it takes printf-like extra arguments to provide a custom error message
+`TEST_CHECK` is the most commonly used testing macros which simply test a
-if the condition fails.)
+boolean condition and fail if the condition evaluates to false (or zero).

 For example: